mattrude/pgpkeyserver/doc/web-key-directory.md

 ## Creating the key file

-Start out by exporting your public key as an **binary** (not ASCII armored) public key, to a file on your webserver.

-<pre>$ gpg --export 0xDD23BF73 > /var/www/html/.well-known/openpgpkey/hu/d6tq6t4iirtg3qpyw1nyzsr5nsfcqrht</pre>
+### Setting up the Web Server

-The key/file must be accessible via special URL constructed by appending `https://`, user domain, `/.well-known/openpgpkey/hu/` and a hash value.
+Once complete the key/file must be accessible via special URL constructed by appending `https://`, user domain, `/.well-known/openpgpkey/hu/` and a hash value.

-Hash value can be obtained by listing the key with `--with-wkd` option:
+For the key I will be using in this how-to the full URL is: `https://mattrude.com/.well-known/openpgpkey/hu/d6tq6t4iirtg3qpyw1nyzsr5nsfcqrht`

+So you must create the directory `.well-known/openpgpkey/hu/` inside the root of your html website.

+For example, if you use the default Ubuntu config, you may simply run the following command.

+    mkdir -p /var/www/html/.well-known/openpgpkey/hu

+### Finding the name

+After you have created the needed directories, you next need to find the hash of the UID you are going to use.
+The simplest way of doing that is via the `--with-wkd` option.

 <pre>
 $ gpg --list-keys --with-wkd 0xDD23BF73